Viveka (Pali word) - Viveka can be translated ‘utmost aloneness, perfect singleness, complete solitude.’ [Happiness and Hunger p30].

 1:1-2 just reminds me of the theme of Buddhadasa’s Happiness and Hunger, paraphrasing “how can there be happiness with hunger?”

 From the book so far there is no clarity as to whether Stephen perceives any more than fancy in comparing solitude to emptiness (sunnata).
-Perhaps a personal reflection on the distance from emptiness solitude is for me.
+Perhaps a personal reflection on the distance from emptiness solitude is for me could help consider this fancy.
 Without being too specific there is not freedom from hunger just freedom from the hungers that society offers.
 When people age and hanker for youth there is no understanding, how can they want such a turmoil of desires?
 When old men lust for young women there is not understanding, how can they want to live with such immaturity?
 When the old desire vast wealth there is no understanding; how can they not see the destruction of life disproportionate wealth means?
 When the old desire a beautiful home as a measure of status there is some understanding, but there is no such home so why bother?

 As an afterthought the writing of the last three paragraphs forced me to get out of bed as the ideas were stopping me from relaxing and sleeping.
 This is not complete freedom – sunnata, void of writing self.